 - Observe and Reflect – It cannot be denied that at times people eat out of boredom.
 Ask yourself, “Am I really hungry or just bored?”
 This usually helps most, but it may not work for all.

 Though the prevention of Binge Eating Disorder has no known cure, seeking professional help may and should be considered.
 Help is available for those who will it.
-However, since the onset of Covid 19, the movement of people has been limited to prevent local transmission.
+However, since the onset of Covid 19, the movement of people is limiting to prevent local imparting.
 Since online mental telehealthcare has picked up popularity for all sorts of mental health care needs and for all ages.
-If you suspect that you or your loved one suffer from a binge eating disorder based on symptoms, it would be wise to contact your GP.
+If you think that you or your loved one suffer from a binge eating disorder based on symptoms, it would be wise to contact your GP.
 Call your doctor and inquire how telehealth psychiatry or telehealth psychology can help before the situation worsens.